patrick-rotsaert/zoo/zoo/bitcask/README.md

 Stumbling across the [Bitcask paper](https://riak.com/assets/bitcask-intro.pdf), I thought this would be a fun weekend project.
 Indeed fun it was, but it took a little longer than a weekend to finish.
 Especially the merging was challenging to implement.
-The paper is quite vague on that part and I wanted to make it as efficient as possible which still allowing CRUD operations to run in parallel.
+The paper is quite vague on that part and I wanted to make it as efficient as possible while still allowing CRUD operations to run in parallel.

 There do exist good implementations already, but I intentionally did not look at them.
 Considered this to be an excercise.